Hamza-Rivon/nebula/PITCH.md

 - Session satisfaction
 - Track recursive loops
 - Use a lot of metrics collected automatically on ai conversations and create models with it in order to better predict failures and problems with ai usage

+## Pitch
+### Opening
+Agents are becoming more and more used in tech companies, and many managers and CTOs still do not know whether they are improving efficiency or just burning tokens.

+### Problem
+High adoption does not mean efficiency.
+The efficiency of these agents depend on how the users use them.

+### Solution
+We built a solution that extracts insightful data from the conversations themselves and points out how employees are using ai.
+With this,